bdastur/notes/aws/readme.md

 * If your app has a session cookie configure ELB so that the session cookie follows the duration specified by the appln's session cookie.
 * You can configure ELB to create a session cookie by specifying your own stickness duration.
-ELB creates a cookie names AWSELB that is used to mapped the session to the instance.
+ELB creates a cookie named AWSELB that is used to map the session to the instance.

 * Health checks: to test the status of the EC2 Instances